new-data-services/tailwindcss-animated/README.md

 ## Arbitrary values

-This plugin uses the Just-in-Time (JIT) engine, which allows you to use [arbitrary values](https://tailwindcss.com/docs/adding-custom-styles#using-arbitrary-values) for most animation properties.
+Of course, you can use arbitrary values for animations ultilities:

 ```html
 <div class="animate-delay-[85ms] animate-duration-[2s] animate-iteration-[10]">